specialopssecurity/specialopssecurity.github.io/contact.md

 team is located within the continental United States and has worked on previous engagements across five continents and 27 countries.

+## 📧 Email

+You may reach us at sales@specialopssecurity&bull;com or reach the back office at acct@specialopssecurity&bull;com.

-## Electronic
+## ☎️ Telephone

-You may reach us at sales@specialopssecurity.com or by telephone in the United States by dialing <strong>888-R-U-OWNED</strong> (or for some nostalgia, FAX 888-786-9633).
+Reach us by telephone by dialing <strong>888-R-U-OWNED</strong> in the United States.
+For some fun nostalgia, try sending us a FAX to 888-786-9633.

-## Physical
+## 📮 Postal

-If you must send us physical mail, you may route postal mail to 5348 Vegas Drive, Suite 967, Las Vegas, NV 89108.
+If you must send us physical mail, you may route postal mail to our corporate agency at 5348 Vegas Drive, Suite 967, Las Vegas, NV 89108.